Jonghyun-Yun/academic-kickstart/content/post/cover_letter/index.md

 system.file("rmarkdown", "templates", "pdf", "resources", "maintainersDelight.lco", package="komaletter")
 ```

-Now with this LCO, the example letter should be exported with the personal information in a big header with no footer.
+Now with this LCO, the letter should be exported with the personal information in a big header with no footer.

 {{< figure src="ramsay_rkoma.png" >}}